AMTA National Election Results Are In!

-On March 1, 2020, President-Elect Angela Barker (WV) will become AMTA President and current President, Christopher Deery (PA), will continue on the Board as Immediate-Past President.
+On March 1, 2024, Kimberly Kane-Santos will become the AMTA President and current President, Christine Bailor-Goodlander, will continue on the Board as Immediate-Past President.

 If you have been an AMTA professional member for at least three years and have served as an elected chapter volunteer, or an appointed or elected national volunteer within the past three years, you are eligible to be considered for the AMTA National Board of Directors.